trovu/trovu/docs/shortcuts/index.md

         - custom
 ```

+These attributes serve only for informational purposes, they have no effect on which shortcut is matched to a query:

 -   The `title:` can be any string.
 It will be shown in the list of shortcuts on the homepage.
 -   `description:` can be a longer string.
 It will be shown in the list of shortcuts when a shortcut is expanded.
 -   `tags:` can be a list of labels.

-These attributes serve only for informational purposes.
-They have no effect on which shortcut is matched to a query.

-Read more about other attributes:
+The next attributes matter for matching a query:

 -   [`url:`](url.md)
 -   [`include:`](include.md)